opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

  .. note::

  	To "call" a filter, use pipe '|' at the end of the expression.
- 	Some filters accept specific parameters, date filter accept a date format or a date pattern.
+ 	Some filters accept specific parameters, date filter accept a date format or pattern.
  	Ex: ``expr. | date : 'M/d/yy'`` ``expr. | date : 'medium'``

 Save, refresh, see :